 Practice in Fusion Art

-Her spiritual practice was elevated to an even higher level in XXX when she was introduced to a world-renowned spiritual teacher, Osho.
+Her spiritual practice was elevated to an even higher level in 2007 when she was introduced to a world-renowned spiritual teacher, Osho.
 Around the same time, Kosar also met world-renowned artist, Rassouli and was inspired to join the Fusion art movement.

 She is the managing director of Fusion art International, where she performs, choreographs, and inspires strength through uniting opposite energies and blending diverse platforms of expression.